reflex-media/lesgo-docs/docs/getting-started/structure.md

 ### Util Config
 The `config/utils/` directory contains additional Serverless configs where required.

+## The Documents Directory
+The `documents/` directory contains any documents outside of the application.
+One use case is to store the exported Postman Collection and Environment files here.

 ## The Source Directory
 The `src/` directory contains the main source code for your application.

 ### Config Directory
 The `src/config/` directory contains the application configurations.

-### Constant Directory
+### Data Directory
-The `src/constants/` directory contains any application-specific constants made available throughout your source code.
+The `src/data/` directory to store mocked data or application schema.

 ### Core Directory
-The `src/core/` directory contains your application's core business logic.
+The `src/core/` directory contains your application's business / functional logic.

 ### Exception Directory
 The `src/exceptions/` directory contains error classes.